Simo Aalto

 Simo Aalto (born 19 March 1960) is a magician who became popular in Finland in the 1980s.
 He established Joker Poker Box, which is labeled an artist-festival tour he owns with his wife Kirsti.
 Aalto is known for a wide range of skills from fingertip system to illusions.
 He also specializes in abdominal distension, imitation, and a number tricks.

-Simo Aalto's daughter is Sari Aalto and his brother's children are singers Suvi Aalto and Saara Aalto.
+Simo Aalto's daughter is ventriloquist, Sari Aalto and his brother's children are singers Suvi Aalto and Saara Aalto.